saltstack/salt-enhancement-proposals/0005-retire-py2-support.md

 [summary]: #summary

-In light of Python 2.7 reaching its end of life (EOL) on Jan 1st 2020, Python 2 will be deprecated from SaltStack no earlier then the Sodium release, that is either the Sodium release or a later release.
+In light of Python 2.7 reaching its end of life (EOL) on Jan 1st 2020, Python 2 will be unsupported by SaltStack no earlier then the Sodium release, that is either the Sodium release or a later release.

 # Motivation
 [motivation]: #motivation

-Python 2.7 will reach it’s official end of life (EOL) on [January 1st, 2020](https://devguide.python.org/#branchstatus) and post that, it will no longer be supported by its maintainers.
+Python 2.7 will reach its official end of life (EOL) on [January 1st, 2020](https://devguide.python.org/#branchstatus) and post that, it will no longer be supported by its maintainers.
 Consequently, SaltStack team will retire Python 2.7 support in SaltStack.